Explore Genetics by Finding Family Traits!

 What You Do:

-Have your child fill out their own genetic characteristics on the chart, and then interview members of the family for their information too.
+Have your child fill out her own genetic characteristics on the chart, and then interview members of the family for their information too.
 The more details, the better, so use this as an excuse to call up Grandma, Grandpa, aunts and uncles, and whoever else!
 Your child should ask each person about the following traits:

 - What color hair do you have?